 Written by James Cameron, story by Cameron, David Giler, Walter Hill from characters by Dan O’Bannon, Ronald Shusett

 Directed by James Cameron

 I can’t think of a franchise that ever got a better boost on its second installment.
-James Cameron’s Aliens tells a story we want to see, about much more interesting characters.
-It expands the future ‘world’ of Alien in intelligent, convincing directions.
-It finds a way to revisit nostalgic ’50s monster rally madness, without being pointless or silly.
+James Cameron’s Aliens tells a story we want to see about much more interesting characters.
+It expands the future ‘world’ of Alien in intelligent directions.
+It finds a way to revisit nostalgic ’50s monster rally madness without being pointless or silly.
 And the special effects, which Cameron has consistently used with great effectiveness, are dazzling: miniatures and mattes and rough & ready artistry of all kinds.
 It was made not long before the advent of CGI, in which Cameron was a pioneer as well.
-I cannot but believe that Fox was staggered to find out how much futuristic production value they got for their sequel dollar, or just how much suspense and excitement could be packed into one ‘lowly’ space movie about giant bugs.
+Fox must have been staggered to find out how much futuristic production value they got for their sequel dollar, or just how much suspense and excitement could be packed into one ‘lowly’ space movie about giant bugs.
 Had Cameron been around for the earlier Planet of the Apes sequels we might have seen something really incredible.

 Aliens has been around in fine disc editions ever since the advent of laserdiscs.
 This new release appears to be a repackaging of an existing transfer.
 More about that below.